Orlando Arcia Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.54 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have a 5.60 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (188 total, 1.4 per game).
+- Rockies pitchers combine to surrender the second-most home runs in baseball (190 total, 1.5 per game).

-- The Rockies will send Gomber (9-9) out for his 27th start of the season as he tries for his 10th win.
-He is 9-9 with a 5.48 ERA and 86 strikeouts through 136 1/3 innings pitched.
+- Lambert (3-4 with a 4.92 ERA and 62 strikeouts in 71 1/3 innings pitched) gets the start for the Rockies, his ninth of the season.

-- His most recent appearance came on Wednesday against the Tampa Bay Rays, when the lefty tossed six innings, surrendering three earned runs while giving up seven hits.
+- In his last appearance on Thursday against the Tampa Bay Rays, the right-hander threw five innings, allowing two earned runs while surrendering four hits.

+- The 26-year-old has an ERA of 4.92, with 7.8 strikeouts per nine innings, in 22 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.